 search for something

-or start with a curated article below
+or read a curated article below

 - Greek Dolichos (Race)The dolichos was an ancient Greek footrace held at the Olympic Games.
 It was an endurance race of 18-24 laps on the stadion – about 3 miles.